Cleveland, South Carolina

 Cleveland is an unincorporated community in Greenville County, South Carolina, United States.
 Cleveland is located on U.S. Route 276 and South Carolina Highway 11, 8.7 mi north-northwest of Travelers Rest.
 The population was 1,347 at the 2020 census.
-Cleveland has a post office with ZIP code 29635, which opened on April 9, 1900.
+Cleveland has a post office with ZIP code 29635, which opened on April 9, 1900 and Fred W. Symmes Chapel, which opened in 1941.

 Demographics

 As of the 2020 census, 1,347 people, 586 households and 438 families resided in Cleveland.
 18.5% of the family households included children, while 68% were married couples with no children.
 148 households were non-family; 5.7% of these consisted of a single householder with children while 7.5% consisted of a single householder with no children.

 The racial demographic of the community was 96.1% white and 1.5% black, while all other races accounted for less than 1%.
 Hispanics and Latinos of any race accounted for 0.5% of the population.